hansschaa/PROTransition/README.md

 # PROTransition

-This Unity project is designed to make transitioning between screens easier by using fade animations.
+This Unity project is designed to make transitioning between screens easier by using some animations.
 It uses C# scripts to handle asynchronous scene loading and activation of fade animations.

 ## Installation
 To use this project, you will need to have Unity 2019 or later installed.
 You will also need to have Git installed on your computer.